EGEE 438 - Wind and Hydropower Energy Conversion

 Overview

-This course examines the principles of sustainability and renewable energy conversion with emphasis on wind and hydro energy resources.
+This course examines the principles of sustainability and renewable energy conversion, with emphasis on wind and hydro energy resources.
 Concentration is placed on the relationships between the renewable resources, conversion technology and economic feasibility along with consideration of the associated risks and environmental impacts.
 Students will understand both the principles of operation and the application of wind and hydropower technologies in an evolving energy economy.
 It will complement existing courses on fossil fuel and solar energy conversion.
-Students will actively participate in learning through team projects and classroom based problem sessions.
+Students will actively participate in learning through team projects and classroom-based problem sessions.
 This is a required course in the energy engineering major and may serve as an elective to other engineering majors.

 Objectives